 Known as Graverobbers, the Cappadocians were the original Clan of Death, scholars who sought to understand the secrets of death and undeath.
 In pursuit of that goal, they brought the Giovanni family into the clan - only to have Augustus Giovanni diablerise the Antediluvian, and the Giovanni wipe out the Cappodocians.

-Ascended Vampire: Saulot himself, having reached Golconda; all other Salubri aspire to reach this state.
+- Ascended Vampire: Saulot himself, having reached Golconda; the surviving healer Salubri aspire to reach this state.

-Defector from Decadence: Inverted - Adonai, sick of his clan's pacifism and burning with a need to punish the Tremere, defected to decadence by joining the Sabbat and founding the Salubri antitribu.
+- Defector from Decadence: Inverted - Adonai, burning with a need to punish the Tremere, defected to decadence by joining the Sabbat and founding the Salubri antitribu.